Together in Christ: 'Beyond Being Religious' — James 1:26-27

 3. Commit to being pure and holy to honor God while not allowing the world's corruption to stain our character.

-Each of us will fall out of alignment occasionally, so this simple three points of alignment check will help us track more perfectly as we follow Jesus as God forgives us of our failings, [8] and the Holy Spirit transforms us to be evermore like Jesus.
+Each of us will fall out of alignment occasionally, so these three clear points of alignment will help us track more perfectly with God's will as we follow Jesus, as God forgives us of our failings, [8] and as the Holy Spirit transforms us to be evermore like Jesus.
 [9]

-[1] The word translated is θρησκεία (threskeia), which has a base meaning of "religious worship" or "religion," or "worship."
-It does not have a negative undertone as the word "religion" connotes today's common usage.
+[2] The word translated is θρησκεία (threskeia), which has a base meaning of "religious worship" or "religion" or "worship."
+It does not have a negative undertone, as the word "religion" connotes in today's common usage.

 [3] John 14:6.